BoolPurist/week_calendar_cli/README.md

 ## Licenses

-This appliaction can be used under MIT or Apache 2.0 at your choice
+This application can be used under MIT or Apache 2.0 at your choice